 Going for a pee with stitches can be a bit of a stingy experience.
 Increasing your fluid intake will dilute the urine.
 It will also help prevent you developing a urine infection which will add to your pain.
 Try using a perineal bottle to spray water on the area as you pee.
 A diaper sprayer or bidet is great for avoiding wiping with toilet paper and causing further irritation.
 If you have trouble with the volume, sensation or control of urine tell your healthcare provider immediately.

 Most women fear their stitches bursting when they poo; however, this is rare.
 You won’t open your bowels for a few day after delivery.
 Try to avoid constipation by eating a good diet, increase fluids or using stool softeners.
 The best advice is to avoid straining otherwise you risk causing further swelling.
-A foot stool is great for raising your knees above your hips and creating natural squat position, which relaxes the bowel muscles.
+A footstool is great for raising your knees above your hips and creating a natural squat position, which relaxes the bowel muscles.
 Try using a maternity pad pressed on the perineum for support.
 This will mentally stop you feeling like your insides will fall out when you go.

 Use toilet paper or unscented moist wipes in a front to back motion.
 This prevents any bacteria from your poo from causing infection in your stitches.

 Pushing during delivery or when having a bowel movement can cause you to develop piles.
 These are small swollen blood vessels, which cause irritation and discomfort.
-If you bleed when pooing make sure it’s from the haemorrhoids rather than the stitches.
+If you bleed when pooing make sure it’s from the hemorrhoids rather than the stitches.
 Creams and suppositories can be used to ease them.

 - Communicate – Talk to your partner about your fear of pain when resuming your sex life.
 You’ll probably feel quite tense and tender the first time.
 Lots of foreplay can help to loosen thing up and relax you.
 Hormone levels can increase vaginal dryness so opt for a water-based lubricant to make things easier.